CenturyLinkCloud/PublicKB/Security/verify_IPS_from_the_command_line.md

 #### Getting Started

-1. **Create a RequestBin.** Visit [requestb.in](http://requestb.in) and click "Create a RequestBin."
+1. **Create a RequestBin.** For this example, we will use a free service to inspect HTTP requests from [requestb.in](http://requestb.in).
+RequestBins are short lived and should not be used for production data.
+To begin, visit [requestb.in](http://requestb.in) and click "Create a RequestBin."
 Now we'll send a simple JSON POST to our endpoint to make sure it's working.
-You should use the [requestb.in](http://requestb.in) URL that was randomly generated for you in the HTTP request below.
+You should use the [requestb.in](http://requestb.in) URL that was randomly generated for you in the curl request below.

     ```
     $ curl -X POST -H 'Content-Type: application/json' http://requestb.in/1d95hxs1 -d '{ "json_key" : "json_value", "apples" : "5" }'